hydrabeer/word-bomb/README.md

 This project uses a large (secret!) dictionary for word validation.

-As a developer, you can place place your own dictionary at:
+As a developer, you can find your own dictionary for testing and place it at:

 ```
 apps/backend/src/dictionary/words.txt
 ```

-(It's gitignored.)
+(It's already gitignored.)

 ## 🛠 Packages